-Driver-based planning, or driver-based modeling, is an approach to financial planning and analysis (FP&A) focused on identifying an organization’s key business and value drivers and then creating business plans and budgets based on these key drivers.
-They then help develop business acumen, collaboration, and understanding on how those drivers lead to actionable outcomes and results.
+Driver-based planning (DBP), or driver-based modeling, is an approach to financial planning and analysis (FP&A) focused on identifying an organization’s key business and value drivers and creating plans and budgets based on these key drivers.

-For example, driver-based planning can be useful in the long-range strategic planning process, where Finance needs to project long-term trends for revenues and costs.
+For example, driver-based planning can be helpful in the long-range strategic planning process, where Finance needs to project long-term trends for revenues and costs.
 Key business drivers will also vary based on the industry and company.

 Typical key business driver examples include: